anaisbetts/trickline/docs/perf-sync.md

 ---

-# SparseMap - like a Map, but maybe not
+# SparseMap - like an on-demand Map

-- If we've seen that data recently, :tada: - if not, you might make a network request, or receive stale data
+- If we've seen that data recently, :tada: - if not, you might make a network request, or receive stale data.

 - In the future, Updatables will be able to tell you when they've last updated, or you can request that certain fields be present.